Equipment and setup

 These are the methods I use to capture/process video footage from consoles:

-- GameCube: component → RetroTINK-5x → HDMI, or Insurrection Industries Carby digital → HDMI
+- GameCube: component → RetroTINK-5x → HDMI (also have a Carby)

 Audio

 - Focusrite Scarlett 6i6 (first gen, old): main audio interface for microphone and speakers/headphones.
-I also use the "MixControl" app to load hardware presets (i.e. switching my headphones and speakers, since I have my 3DS and computer going into each).
+I also use the "MixControl" app to load hardware presets (i.e. switching my headphones and speakers without moving any cables, since I have my 3DS and computer going into each).

 - Sennheiser MD431 II microphone (meant for music studio use, too expensive to use only for streaming.
-I also didn't buy it): backup dynamic microphone
+It wasn't originally mine): backup dynamic microphone.

 Software